MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 ## Getting Started
 - To Run Locally git clone https://github.com/MuhweziDeo/Andela-Weekone-Fast-Food-Fast.git

-- To access via URL visit
+- To access and use app on Postman, Use URL https://fast-foods-api.herokuapp.com/
-https://fast-foods-api.herokuapp.com/